juniormasters/motion-docs/docs/motion_install_from_script.md

 `./masternode.sh`

 When prompted, enter your `masternodeprivkey` from before.

 You will be asked for your VPS IP and a few other questions.

 The installation should finish successfully.
 Ask for help in [discord](https://discord.gg/pTDAaMa) if it doesn't.

-Please note, the script will move motiond and motion-cli binaries to /usr/bin folder, so you don't need to navigate to motion/src folder anymore, you can run the commands without "./" on any place now
+Please note, the script will move motiond and motion-cli binaries to /usr/bin folder, so you don't need to navigate to motion/src folder anymore, you can run the commands without "./" on any place now.

 ### Testing:

 After the script finishes, you will want to check that it is running properly.
 Please type in:

-'motion-cli getinfo'
+`motion-cli getinfo`

-If you get an error about permissions, you just need to kill the process and restart with:
+If you put wrong Privkey or VPS-IP by mistake, you need to fix it editing conf file:

-'killall motiond'
+`nano /root/.motioncore/motion.conf`

-and restart with:
+Put the right data and use CTRL+X, Y and Enter to save, then start the daemon with:

-'motiond -daemon'
+`motiond -daemon`

 now test with:

-'motion-cli getinfo'
+`motion-cli getinfo`

 or

-'motion-cli getblockcount'
+`motion-cli getblockcount`

 If you get an error that file does not exist, it may be that the script failed to build and we need to trace back the problem.
 Contact devs in [discord](https://discord.gg/pTDAaMa).